giltayar/a-bundleless-future/README.md

 For dev, by mapping to node_modules

-## Step #5: same, but for dev, by mapping to jspm.dev
+## Step #5: same, but for prod, by mapping to jspm.dev

 <https://jspm.dev/npm:a-bundleless-future-counter-component@1.0.1>